 and

 This is a Bogoliubov transformation, and the $\alpha_{kj}$ and $\beta_{kj}$ are called the Bogoliubov coefficients.

-In Krein space quantization it is possible to describe the physical phenomenon of particle creation by a time-dependent gravitational field similar to the usual quantization.
+In Krein space quantization, it is possible to describe the physical phenomenon of particle creation by a time-dependent gravitational field similar to the usual quantization.
 The physical number operator $N_j^c = c_j^\dagger c_j$ counts particles in the F-modes.
-The $\phi$-vacuum state contains the particles of F-mode
+If any $\beta_{kj}$ coefficients are non-zero,

-if any of the $\beta_{kj}$ coefficients are non-zero, i.e. if any mixing of positive and negative frequency solutions occurs, then particles are created by the gravitational field.
+i.e. if any mixing of positive and negative frequency solutions are presented, then particles are created by the gravitational field.